-In \hyperref[sec:PointNet]{Sec.~\ref*{sec:PointNet}} we introduce the PointNet architecture and highlight its advantage over mesh-based approaches.
-Then, in \hyperref[sec:GoverningEquations]{Sec.~\ref*{sec:GoverningEquations}}, we describe the physical model we used as well as our reason for including reference solutions in our training paradigm.
-We can then establish how the training and testing domains are constructed, and how the reference solutions are calculated.
-In \hyperref[sec:lossFunction]{Sec.~\ref*{sec:lossFunction}}, we construct the loss functions used during training to highlight the addition of a reference loss term.
-In \hyperref[sec:Implementation]{Sec.~\ref*{sec:Implementation}}, we lay out the training hyperparameters and discuss the metrics used for testing.
-In \hyperref[sec:Results]{Sec.~\ref*{sec:Results}}, the main results are shown; the implications of the results are discussed in \hyperref[sec:discussion]{Sec.~\ref*{sec:discussion}} and concluded in \hyperref[sec:Conclusion]{Sec.~\ref*{sec:Conclusion}}.
+In \hyperref[sec:GoverningEquations]{Sec.~\ref*{sec:GoverningEquations}}, we describe the physical model we used as well as our reason for including reference solutions in our training paradigm.
+Then, in \hyperref[sec:PointNet]{Sec.~\ref*{sec:PointNet}} we introduce the PointNet architecture and highlight its advantage over mesh-based approaches.
+Next, we discuss in greater detail how the training and testing domains are constructed, and how the reference solutions are calculated.
+In \hyperref[sec:lossFunction]{Sec.~\ref*{sec:lossFunction}}, we construct the loss functions used during training to highlight the addition of a reference loss term.~\hyperref[sec:Implementation]{Sec.~\ref*{sec:Implementation}} specifies the training hyperparameters and discuss the metrics used for testing.
+The main results are presented in \hyperref[sec:Results]{Sec.~\ref*{sec:Results}} and discussed in \hyperref[sec:discussion]{Sec.~\ref*{sec:discussion}}; the paper concludes in \hyperref[sec:Conclusion]{Sec.~\ref*{sec:Conclusion}}.